Program Development and Capacity Building

 Economist

-Jennifer Shelby, PhD, is an economist in the Program Development and Capability Building Division.
-She engages her skills and experience related to teaching and learning, content delivery, evaluation, research design, and technical writing in her work at the U.S. DOT Volpe Center.
+Jennifer Shelby, PhD engages her skills and experience related to teaching and learning, content delivery, evaluation, research design, and technical writing in her work at the U.S. DOT Volpe Center.
 Shelby’s work focuses on public lands transportation, rural planning, innovative finance, learning and development for transportation planners, research, and capacity building.
-This supports portfolios with FHWA, primarily with the Transportation Planning and Capacity Building division, FTA, National Parks Service (NPS), and the Office of the Secretary of Transportation.
-Her work has resulted in reports, case studies, and white papers on a range of transportation planning topics as well as learning events, peer exchanges, and web content.
+This supports portfolios with FHWA, FTA, and the Office of the Secretary of Transportation.
+Her work has resulted in reports, case studies, and whitepapers on a range of transportation planning topics as well as learning events, peer exchanges, and web content.

-Shelby has a PhD in Environmental Studies and MS in Business Analytics from the University of Colorado Boulder (Boulder, CO), as well as a Masters of Community and Regional Planning and BA in Economics from Boise State University (Boise, ID).
+Shelby has a PhD in environmental studies and MS in business analytics from the University of Colorado Boulder (Boulder, CO), as well as a Master of Community and Regional Planning and a BA in economics from Boise State University (Boise, ID).